Rema (musician)

-Divine Ikubor (born 1 May 2000), known professionally as Rema, is a Nigerian singer-songwriter and rapper.
+Divine Joshua Ikubor (born 1 May 2000), known professionally as Rema, is a Nigerian singer-songwriter and rapper.
 He gained recognition with his 2019 song "Dumebi".
 That same year, he signed with D'Prince's record label, Jonzing World.
 He achieved international recognition with his 2022 single "Calm Down", which spawned a remix with American singer Selena Gomez that peaked at number three on the Billboard Hot 100.
-The song also led Billboard Afrobeats Songs chart for a record-setting 58 weeks.
+The song also led the Billboard U.S. Afrobeats Songs chart for a record-setting 58 weeks.

-That same year, he released his studio album, Rave & Roses (2022), which peaked at number 81 on the Billboard 200.
-His second album, Heis (2024), was supported by the single "Benin Boys" (with Shallipopi) and yielded Rema's first Grammy Award nomination—for Best Global Music Album at the 67th Annual Grammy Awards.
+That same year, Ikubor released his debut studio album, Rave & Roses (2022), which reached number 81 on the Billboard 200.
+His second album, Heis (2024), was preceded by the single "Benin Boys" with Shallipopi, and earned him his first Grammy Award nomination for Best Global Music Album at the 67th Annual Grammy Awards.

 Early life and education

 Divine Ikubor was born on 1 May 2000 into a Christian family in Benin City, Edo State, Nigeria.
-He is from Igbanke in Orhionmwon LGA of Edo state.
+He is from Igbanke an Igbo community in Orhionmwon LGA of Edo state.
 He discovered his passion for music during his secondary school days at Ighile Group of Schools in Edo State, where he began singing and rapping.
 After losing his father and elder brother, Rema was raised by his mother, who played a significant role in shaping his life.

 Career

 2019–2021: Career beginnings and record deals

 Rema started his music career performing in churches with his collaborator Alpha P in 2019.
 He gained recognition after posting a viral freestyle on Instagram to D'Prince's song "Gucci Gang".
 Impressed by his talent, D'Prince flew him to Lagos and offered him a record deal with Jonzing World, a subsidiary of Mavin Records owned by music executive and producer Don Jazzy.
 In 2019, Rema released his self-titled debut EP Rema, which topped Apple Music's Nigerian charts.
 The music video for "Dumebi", a breakout song from the EP, was released on 21 May 2019, featuring a cameo appearance from Diana Eneje and has since gained 85 million views on YouTube.
 Later that summer, another popular song from the EP was featured on former United States President Barack Obama's annual summer playlist.
 In September 2020, Rema's songs were included on the FIFA 21 official soundtrack.
 In September 2021, he was unveiled as a brand ambassador for Pepsi, alongside his label mate Ayra Starr.

-Toya Delazy, a South African music producer and artist, originated the genre "Afrorave" in 2019, combining elements of garage, Zulu lyrics, and other African styles.
+Toya Delazy, a South African music producer, coined the genre "Afrorave" in 2019, combining elements of garage, Zulu lyrics, and other African styles.
 In May 2021, Rema adopted the term "Afrorave" to describe his own music, which blends Afrobeats with Arabian and Indian influences.
 This distinct sound has resonated with fans, earning him a dedicated fanbase known as Ravers.